-1. Spend about 20 minutes going over the comprehensive strategic-management model in Figure 1-1, highlighting each component part with examples.
-This model integrates all the chapters in the book in a clear process approach to this course.
-Going over this model is an excellent way to cover the terms introduced in the chapter.

-2. Pull up the new and improved author website for this textbook, because it has great resources for students.
-The URL is www.strategyclub.com.
-In class, listen to the 4-minute author video at this website for "Why is Chapter 1 so Important?"
-Spend perhaps a whole class on the author website using the many resources there to give an overview of the whole strategic-management process.
+1. Spend about 40 minutes going over the comprehensive strategic management model in Figure 1-1, highlighting each component part with examples.
+This is the best way to cover the terms introduced in the chapter.
+Pull up the new and improved author website for this textbook, because it has great resources for students.
+The URL is www.strategyclub.com

-3. The Edward Deming quote mentioned in Chapter 1 (In God We Trust, All Others Bring the Data) is vitally important in this course, because students tend to use vague terms throughout their case analysis.
+2. The Edward Deming quote mentioned in Chapter 1 (In God We Trust, All Others Bring the Data) is vitally important in this course, because students tend to use vague terms throughout their case analysis.
 Vagueness is detrimental to development of any strategic plan.
 Therefore, highlight and emphasize the relevance and importance of the Deming quote and tell students that vagueness is disastrous in this course.
 Strategies must be formulated to the extent possible on factual, specific, underlying key internal and external factors, rather than trying to formulate strategies based on general statements, opinion, or intuition.